List of Naruto characters: Kaguya Ōtsutsuki

-Toneri Ōtsutsuki

-Toneri Ōtsutsuki (大筒木 トネリ, Ōtsutsuki Toneri) is the main antagonist of The Last: Naruto the Movie, a descendant of Hamura Ōtsutsuki whose family left the world and live on the moon to maintain the imprisonment of the Gedo Statue.
-But the Gedo Statue was eventually removed from the moon's core by Madara and Toneri, bearing a hatred towards the people of the world for weaponising chakra, acts what he believed to be a millennium-long decision to deliver judgment on them by wiping them out with the moon.
-Needing to obtain the Tenseigan to carry out his clan's judgment, and as he was born without a Byakugan, Toneri approaches Hinata and reveals his desire to marry her.
-Earlier however, his puppets end up abducting Hanabi and he uses her eyes to obtain the Tenseigan.
-Sometime later, Toneri succeeds in capturing Hinata to have as his bride.
-But once defeated by Naruto and Hinata, Toneri learns the true meaning of his ancestor's decree and resigns himself to exile on the moon after it returns to orbit.
-During the events of Boruto, Toneri is subdued by Urashiki.
-Toneri is voiced by Jun Fukuyama in Japanese and by Robbie Daymond in English.

 Momoshiki Ōtsutsuki

 Momoshiki Ōtsutsuki (大筒木 モモシキ, Ōtsutsuki Momoshiki) is one of the two main antagonists of Boruto: Naruto the Movie and a member of the main family of the Ōtsutsuki clan, intending a planet new Divine Tree as the one his faction used to harvest a previous planet's resources is dying.
 Momoshiki possesses both a pair of Byakugan and Rinnegan, the latter located on his palms, which he uses to absorb and release ninjutsu.
 He also consumes red pills that enhances his abilities.
 Targeting the Tailed Beasts for their chakra, attacking Killer Bee prior, Momoshiki and his partner Kinshiki come to Konohagakure with the objective of capturing Kurama from Naruto.
 The two manage to abduct Naruto to their dimension after destroying the Chunin Exams stadium, but before they could finish the extraction process, the pair are confronted by Boruto, Sasuke, and the four Kage.
 Overwhelmed, Momoshiki consumes a makeshift red pill from Kinshiki's body, making him even stronger with another Rinnegan appearing on his forehead.
-Though ultimately killed by Naruto and Boruto's combined Rasengan, Boruto: Naruto Next Generations retcons Momoshiki's final moments to isolate Boruto within frozen time and brand him with the Kama mark so he can take the boy as his new vessel.
+Though ultimately killed by Naruto and Boruto's combined Rasengan, in Part I of the Boruto series makes Momoshiki's final moments to isolate Boruto within frozen time and brand him with the Kama mark so he can take the boy as his new vessel.
 Momoshiki's attempts to take over Boruto's body become grave enough that Boruto asked Kawaki to kill him so he can stop Momoshiki for good.
 Momoshiki is voiced by Daisuke Namikawa in Japanese and by Xander Mobus in the English dub.